Evgeny Schwartz: Career

 In 1924, Schwartz returned to Leningrad to become an employee of Gosizdat, Children's Department of State Publishing House, under the administration of Samuil Marshak.
 He became an author of the children's magazines Hedgehog and Siskin.
 He also wrote children's books, including The Story of Old Balalaika (1924), The Adventures of Shura and Marousi (1937), Alien Girl (1937) and First Grader (1949).
 During this time, he also became associated with members of the avant-garde literary group OBERIU.

 In 1929 Evgeny Schwartz began collaborating with Nikolay Akimov at the Leningrad Comedy Theater, writing contemporary plays based on the folk and fairy tales of Hans Christian Andersen.
 These included Golyi korol (The Emperor's New Clothes) (1934), Krasnaya Shapochka (Little Red Riding Hood) (1936), Zolushka (Cinderella) (1938), Snezhnaya Koroleva (The Snow Queen, after Hans Christian Andersen) (1938), Tyen (The Shadow, after Hans Christian Andersen) (1940), Drakon (The Dragon, an original) (1944), and Obyknovennoye Chudo (An Ordinary Miracle) (1956).
 At the beginning of World War II, Schwartz wrote Under the Linden Trees of Berlin (1941) with Zoschenko.
 During the war, he wrote One Night and The Far Country.

 After the war, Schwartz wrote An Ordinary Miracle and The Tale of the Brave Soldiers.
 Schwartz's adaptations of The Snow Queen and The Shadow were adapted as movies in 1966 and 1971.
 He also completed film scripts for Cinderella, First Grader, Don Quixote and Ordinary Miracle.
+During Joseph Stalin's campaign against the so-called "rootless cosmopolitans" (Jews), from 1952 to 1954 his plays were not accepted for production by theatres.
+After 20th Congress of the CPSU baseless criticism has ceased.
 He died in Leningrad.